 For this model, we will be applying a convolutional neural network to train and ultimately score a series of Google Streetview images of the Dallas metropolitan area.
 This project will help the City of Dallas better prioritize infrastructure projects with potential extensions beyond applications to sidewalks.
 For this model, we have considered several inputs: the training data, the testing data, and the scoring algorithm used to correctly classify images.

 The training data used in this model came from the University of Maryland’s Project Sidewalk.
 The University has agreed to share the data collected through this project with the SMU Walknet team.
 Project Sidewalk is part of a crowd-sourced approach to classifying images for potential issues in the image.
 This tool can be thought of as an application of the same methodology used by the Wayz application for smartphones, with the only difference being that users are not physically in the environment that they are assessing, rather they assess the sidewalk from their home computers.
-Users are essentially dropped into a Google Streetview environment and then told to identify and grade a potential feature in the given image.
+Users are dropped into a Google Streetview environment and then told to identify and grade a potential feature in the given image.
 The grading scale falls from a best value of “passable” or 1 to a worst value of “not passable” or 5.
 Of course, this grading schema is based off of subjective, visual inspection and not actual user experience feedback.
 Understandably, this does introduce the potential for some bias in the training data.
 However, it is believed that the data cleaning methods in place from the University of Maryland are sufficient for our model.
 Additionally, our model is more concerned with the obstacle identification in the actual image rather than the grade given.
 Our hope is that we can incorporate grading into the actual algorithm based on some sort of dispersion measure amongst the pixels in the image itself.
 The data has been shared via a Box repository on the cloud where a series of panoramic images have been dropped for our consumption into the algorithm.
 UPDATE – we are currently working on a piece of code that is able to ingest these images and understand which pixel values constitute obstacles or sidewalk features that we are interested in for this study.

 The test data that we are using will be an area of focus on the South side of the City of Dallas.
-This is an area where a great deal of funding and regentrification has been focused.
+This is an area where a great deal of funding and gentrification has been focused.
 In order to ensure that the neighborhoods are getting the correct amount of funding, we will be focusing in on this area of the city to start.
 We will use the Google Streeview API in Python in order to download the proper number of images to test for the area.
 We have currently not decided on image spacing as we are still working on the process for loading the images into the environment appropriately.
 Once we have the data downloaded into the appropriate repository we will be able to test the data collected.